 DSFBs should undertake an annual review of their operations in light of this code and consider any compliance issues.
-Any issues should be highlighted with ASFB for further guidance.
+Any issues should be highlighted with Fisheries Management Scotland for further guidance.

-All Boards should submit an annual return to ASFB - this will include a specific section on the code.
+All Boards should submit an annual return as part of the annual survey to Fisheries Management Scotland - this will include a specific section on the code.